benheck/beer_slinger_gameNwatch/README.md

 "A" - hold to pour beer, release to sling beer.
 If you start a pour on an empty row, move barkeep up or down to cancel the pour.
 "B" - Spawns distracting dancing girls if you collect 5 tips.
 This removes 5 tips so it counts against your end of level tip bonus.
 If you collect 5 tips, don't spawn the girls, then collect 5 more tips, you still only get 1 girl spawn.
 You must use the girl spawn to earn another one.

+POWER ON/OFF:

+The gray power button on the right-hand side puts the unit into sleep mode and wakes it up.
+The CPU is still running in ultra-low power mode, so it may eventually drain the battery and require recharging.

 GENERAL STRATEGY:

 When the bar isn't busy/early on in levels, collect at least 5 tips so you can spawn the girls when it gets busy later on.